MGLC / Švicarija: Critic in Residence Programme 2020

-The international residency programme focuses on exploring and reflecting upon contemporary visual art; however, we are also interested in crossing art disciplines and human sciences.
+The international residency programme, organized in collaboratin with MGLC - International Centre of Graphic Arts, Ljubljana, focuses on exploring and reflecting upon contemporary visual art; however, we are also interested in crossing art disciplines and human sciences.
 Therefore, we regularly welcome art writers seeking to learn about and reflect upon local art scene.

 Our aim is to host an art critic or cultural journalist active in writing and publishing reviews and/or other forms of art writing in the international context, who is interested in Ljubljana’s vibrant art scene and will produce at least two (2) pieces of writing (reviews, interviews, columns, etc.) on selected artist(s), art exhibition(s) or art event(s) in Ljubljana over the course of the residency.
 The articles shall be published in English language in a relevant periodical (printed or online), radio, television or personal blog.
 The selection will also be based on the candidate who can provide the best possible outreach for the articles produced during the one-month “critic in residency” period in Ljubljana.